gihar/StatusValidator/README.md

 - `sheets.source_sheet_gid` — numeric `gid` used to generate direct row links (optional).
 - `sheets.target_spreadsheet_id` — ID of the spreadsheet used for validation results.
 - `sheets.target_sheet_name` — sheet name for the result table.
+- `sheets.rules_sheet_name` — sheet name where the full rules text is written when requested.
 - `columns.status` — column containing the status text.
 - `columns.comment` — column with the explanatory comment.
 - `columns.completion_date` — column with completion dates (optional).